6 End-of-Year Money Moves to Make Now and Set Yourself Up for 2023

 5. Make a Plan for Retirement and Stick to It

-Instead of becoming yet another statistic, why not make 2020 the year you finally take retirement seriously?
-(That goes for you too, millennials — don’t think we haven’t noticed that many of you are in your 30s now.)
+Instead of becoming yet another statistic, why not make 2023 the year you finally take retirement seriously?

 If you don’t have access to a 401(k), you’ve still got options, including IRAs and Roth IRAs.
-This post has a list of questions you should ask yourself when trying to decide among them.
+This post can help you when trying to decide among them.

 6. Celebrate Your Wins!

-We know this post has been all about how to do better going forward, but we also know you’ve probably accomplished some pretty good stuff in 2019 too.
+While we’ve been talking about how to do better going forward, we also know you probably accomplished some things to be proud of in 2022.

-Maybe you’ve started looking for ways to bring in more income through a side hustle, or you’ve steadily chipped away at your student debt.
-Maybe you started educating yourself about personal finance — after all, you’re here, aren’t you?
+Maybe you started a side hustle that helped you make ends meet.
+Maybe you managed to save a bit of money?
+Or maybe you started educating yourself about personal finance — after all, you’re here, aren’t you?

-Take a few minutes to think about what you’ve done in the past year that you’re proud of, and give yourself some time to really let that feeling of pride sink in.
+Take a few minutes to think about what you’ve done in the past year that you’re proud of, and let it sink in.

-And now remember that feeling throughout the coming year, especially when things get hard and you encounter setbacks (because you inevitably will).
-Trust that if you stick to your plan, you’ll get to experience that delicious feeling of satisfaction again this time next year.
+And now remember that feeling throughout the coming year, especially when you encounter setbacks (because you inevitably will).
+Trust that if you stick to your plan, you’ll experience that sense of satisfaction again this time next year.